-In the Catalog Manager, in the Properties sheet of a highlighted query, you can see the property Enable SQL Statement Creator, which indicates whether or not the query uses the dynamic query interface to get the result set.
-When it is set to true, the query can be regenerated at runtime using the dynamic query interface.
+When you select a query in the Catalog Manager, you can find the property Enable SQL Statement Creator in the Properties sheet, which indicates whether the query uses the dynamic query interface to get the result set.
+If you set the property to "true", Logi Report Engine generates the query using the dynamic query interface at runtime.

-<install_root>\help\samples\APIDynamicQuery, which implements the dynamic query interface and changes the table name of the query sent to the database.
+<install_root>\help\samples\APIDynamicQuery, which implements the dynamic query interface and changes the table name of the query that is sent to the database.

 Assume that you have installed Designer in

 C:\LogiReport\Designer, and the class files of MappingNameFinder.java are in

 C:\LogiReport\Designer\help\samples\APIDynamicQuery.
 You can use the following command to compile SQLStmtCreatorImpl.java:

 javac -classpath C:\LogiReport\Designer\lib\JREngine.jar;C:\LogiReport\Designer\help\samples\APIDynamicQuery SQLStmtCreatorImpl.java

 <install_root>\binby appending the path of SQLStmtCreatorImpl.java into the batch file's ADDCLASSPATH variable.

 - Start Designer.

 - In the Open Report dialog box, select Browse to open the catalog file SampleComponents.cat in